hemanthyernagula/Movie-Tag-Prediction/README.md

 # Movie-tag-prediction
-Given a summary of movie model  predicts the genre of the movie Download pickle files from <a href="https://drive.google.com/drive/folders/1NvRRMU9eO4SCEiNG2f-QGFRJmMQETMlG?usp=sharing"
+Given a summary of movie model  predicts the genre of the movie Download pickle files from https://drive.google.com/drive/folders/1NvRRMU9eO4SCEiNG2f-QGFRJmMQETMlG?usp=sharing